 Comments around the user experience should be captured, especially those around performance.
 Training, floor walking and early life support can provide observations of when a user finds it difficult to understand how to do something.

-Having gone through the aforementioned test phases you can be confident that the challenges highlighted at the start of this summary have been addressed and your:
+Having gone through the aforementioned test phases, you can be confident that the challenges highlighted at the start of this summary have been addressed and your:

-- The solution is performing to the expectations of the users
+- Solution is performing to the expectations of the users

-- The new implementation is able to fulfil the needs of the users.
+- New implementation is able to fulfil the needs of the users